 Where to stay?

 After a day of exploring Manali's hidden gems, it's a blessing to have a cosy spot to rest and recharge.
 The Hosteller offers a perfect blend of budget-friendly stay and a vibrant community atmosphere, making it an ideal choice for travellers looking to experience the best of Manali.
-Located in the heart of the city, The Hosteller Manali offers a range of accommodation options to suit any traveller's needs, from private rooms to shared dormitories.
+Located in the heart of the city, we have 2 hostels in Manali that of fer a range of accommodation options to suit any traveller's needs, from private rooms to shared dormitories.
 With its friendly staff and lively vibes, The Hosteller is more than just a place to stay - it's a community of like-minded individuals who share a passion for travel and adventure.
-So, if you're on the hunt for a unique and affordable stay option in Manali, The Hosteller Manali is definitely worth checking out.
+So, if you're on the hunt for a unique and affordable stay option in Manali, The Hosteller Manali and The Hosteller Old Manali are definitely worth checking out.

 Relax and chill at The Hosteller Manali